InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 % pip install notebook

+*** Alternatively ***
+Use pip to install the packages listed above into OSGeo4W Shell

 ## Workflow
 Create a project folder with a subfolder called data

-Download Notebooks and store in your project folder.
+Download Notebook and store in your project folder.

-* NAS_data_pull.ipynb

 * Access_NAS_logit_regression.ipynb